 The Inpasa Brasil unit located in Nova Mutum began operating with a capacity to produce 890 m³ per day of hydrous ethanol.
 The industrial plant received an investment of R$ 550 million ($100 mm)and moved around 2,000 jobs during construction

-Brazil’s GDP fell 9.7% in the second quarter, compared to the first three months of the year, due to the impact of the coronavirus crisis, according to IBGE.
+Brazil’s GDP fell 9.7% in the second quarter, compared to the first three months of the year due to the impact of COVID-19, according to IBGE.
 As a result, the Brazilian economy officially enters a technical recession, characterised by two consecutive quarters of shrinking activity levels.